Shuffle/shuffle-docs/docs/organizations.md

 - Choose the App Auth group you want to use in the app

 If these requirements are fulfilled, the workflow will run as many times as there are App Auth groups selected in that workflow.
 If one app (e.g. Outlook) has selected to use App Auth groups in a workflow, we will distribute this to every node in the same workflow

-This is a Beta feature aimed at Service Providers / MSSP's, and is being fleshed out in Q3 2024.
-If you are interested, please reach out to support@shuffler.io.

 **App Auth Groups vs. Suborg Workflow distribution**
 A similar topic for running workflows is the Suborg Workflow distribution system, available in the Edit Workflow menu.